 Giant rabbits do not need any form of mineral or vitamin supplements added to their diet, if they are fed as above, unless specifically prescribed by your vet.

 Due to their vast size, giant rabbits are very prone to Pododermatitis (sore hocks) due to the pressure applied to the hock.
 These can become advanced if not caught and treated early, so it is important that thick, soft bedding is used and the hock/feet areas checked daily.

 Arthritis and spondylosis

 Arthritis and spinal spondylosis seem to be very common in giant rabbits as they age.
 You may notice the rabbit slowing down, shuffling on their hind limbs, and becoming urine and faecal contaminated.
 The conditions can often be managed medically with medication, so it is important to take your rabbit to see your vet as soon as possible.

 Flystrike can affect any breed of rabbit, but many giant rabbits, especially does, may have a pronounced dewlap which inhibits grooming around the back end.
-It is important to try and keep giant rabbits on the slim side to prevent this occurring, and checking their back end at least twice daily, using preventative measures (fly netting, Rearguard etc), and cleaning when necessary is an absolute must.
+It is important to try and keep giant rabbits on the slim side to prevent this occurring, and checking their back end at least twice daily, using preventative measures (fly netting, Rearguard etc This product can be used if your rabbit is at risk of flystrike, as recommended by your vet.), and cleaning when necessary is an absolute must.